 His primary areas of research expertise are urban poverty, employment among low-skill workers, food security, safety net utilization, and the spatial accessibility of governmental and nongovernmental safety net programs.
 He is author of Out of Reach: Place, Poverty, and the New American Welfare State (2009, Yale University Press), which examines the contemporary social service safety net through survey interviews with almost 1,500 government, for-profit, and nonprofit social service organizations.
-Currently, he is completing a book manuscript entitled Places in Need: The Changing Geography of Poverty in America, which focuses upon the rise in poverty in America’s suburban areas and the stubborn persistence of poverty in urban areas.
+In 2017, he published a book entitled Places in Need: The Changing Geography of Poverty, which focuses upon the rise in poverty in America’s suburban areas and the stubborn persistence of poverty in urban areas.
 He is working with the Michigan Recession and Recovery Study—a panel survey of households in metropolitan Detroit—to examine how working poor families are coping in a persistently sluggish regional economy.
 He also is a co-investigator with the Seattle Minimum Wage Study, which is a multi-faceted evaluation of the Seattle Minimum Wage Ordinance.
 In addition to these projects, he has published several articles on the geography of contemporary social welfare policy and on social service delivery in the post-welfare reform era that have appeared in a number of academic journals, including the Journal of Health Politics, Policy, and Law, Journal of Politics, the Journal of Policy Analysis and Management, Policy Studies Journal, Publius: The Journal of Federalism, Social Science Quarterly, and Urban Affairs Review.
 He currently serves as a Managing Editor at the Journal of Policy Analysis and Management (JPAM).

 Allard has received research grants supporting his work on social welfare policy from the U.S. Department of Agriculture (USDA), Food and Nutrition Service (FNS), U.S. Department of Health and Human Services (HHS), Department of Housing and Urban Development (HUD), the Russell Sage Foundation, The Brookings Institution’s Metropolitan Policy Program, The New York Community Trust, the Peter G. Peterson Foundation, the University of Kentucky Center for Poverty Research (UKCPR), the University of Wisconsin Institute for Research on Poverty (IRP), and the Rural Policy Research Institute (RUPRI).
 From 2013-19, he served as co-primary investigator of the Family Self-Sufficiency Data Center at the University of Chicago.

 Allard, Scott W. and Sarah Paisner.
+2016.
 “The Rise of Suburban Poverty.”
 Oxford University Press Handbooks Online.
-Forthcoming.

 Allard, Scott W., Maria Wathen, and Sandra Danziger.
 2015.
 “Bundling Public and Private Supports to Cope with the Effects of the Great Recession.”
-Social Science Quarterly.
+Social Science Quarterly, 96(5):1348-62.